 We compared 5 of the best matcha’s available in Australia

-The variety and popularity of matcha has exploded over the last five years.
+The variety and popularity of matcha has exploded over the last eight years.
 Aussies are very particular about quality so this expansion for matcha tea means big time competition and a significant increase in the quality and demand for premium ceremonial matcha tea.

 Here are our taste test results: